vi/tribler-rs/README.md

 (early version)

 At the moment it targets Tribler `v7.3.0-beta1`.
+It does not start Tribler Core.

 Currently only some commands are implemented: